CONDITIONAL LOGIC BASICS

 Explanation

 Knowing the necessary condition is true tells us nothing.
-Enrolled Paid tuition.
+Enrolled Pay tuition.
 We know they paid, but paying doesn't guarantee enrollment — maybe they paid and withdrew, or payment is just one of several requirements.
 The arrow only goes one direction.

 The Contrapositive